isomerpages/gb-assist/pages/solutionrepo/solution644.md

 ### Description

 The solution is an integrated and cloud based Accounting and Human Resource Management System with modular system structure provides fast, reliable and comprehensive accounting, payroll and financial reporting and real-time analysis capabilities, enabling faster, more compliant financial close and run real-time financial accounting and reporting processes.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Net_Solutions_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria